Shai Bolton: 2020 season

 In addition to premiership silverware, Bolton earned the Fred Swift medal for fourth place in the club's best and fairest award.
 At the end of the year, Bolton ranked fifth among midfielder/forwards and 35th overall in the Herald Suns list of the best players from the 2020 season.

+Fremantle

+Following the 2024 AFL season, Bolton requested a trade home to Western Australia.